RealSvildr/FileMaster/README.md

   * Get album number from title
   * Clear Comments

-* Image - Change all images files in a folder
+* Image - Change all image files in a folder
   * Resize
   * Convert (Option to delete original)